fbpx

 Life as Pope

-Following the death of Boniface IV, the Church picked Adeodatus as the new pope.
+Following the death of Boniface IV, his election by the Roman clergy came at a pivotal moment for the peninsula as the Byzantine Empire’s waning influence left a power vacuum that granted the Pope greater temporal authority.
 While Boniface IV established a tradition that allowed the pope to assign monks to open positions, Adeodatus instead had clergy fill those roles.
 He would also ordain 14 new priests and have them take on new roles within the Church.

 Most know him as the man behind the concept of papal bulls.
 These official documents bared the pope’s seal to show that he approved.
 Later popes would use the same practice.